 Every partnership needs to have social good aspects.
 They need to be aligned with the SDGs – every startup needs to be impactful, otherwise, I throughout don’t believe they will succeed (not if they start now at least).

-It’s hard to live off your creativity.
-There are so many things that you take into consideration when you take the job as creator and decide to stick with it.
-Not only do you have to create – but you also have to convince people that you’re one of the best in the market of creating.
+It’s hard to live off your creativity especially when creating ideas for an information product.
+There are so many things that you take into consideration when you take the job as a creator and decide to stick with it.
+Not only do you have to create but you also have to convince people that you’re one of the best in the market of creating.

-You shouldn’t only be looking at the product and how it’s build – it’s even more essential to look at the experience and outcome that your potential customers get by purchasing your product.
+You shouldn’t only be looking at the product and how it’s built.
+It’s even more essential to look at the experience and outcome that your potential customers get by purchasing your product.

 You need to focus more on how you want your potential customers to feel after they’ve tried your product.